 Probably the oldest model that reflects Leadership, is based on the research done by Kurt Lewin in the 1930s (in parallel with his investigation of Change).
 He identified three archetypes of leadership.

 Although he had a personal preference for the Democratic/Participative style, Lewin challenged the idea that one style is perfect for every situation, creating the first situational concept of leadership.
 The ideal leader needs to master all three styles and be able to adapt them to the particular situation.

 The Leader-Member Exchange Theory is a relationship-based approach that focuses on the relationship between leaders and followers.
 Developed by multiple authors across a period that spans now over 40 years, it is a theory that basically criticizes Leadership models that are solely developed based on the Leader or on the Follower and instead focuses on the relationship between these two actors (Graen and Uhl-Bien, 1995).

-In a 2011 article, Dulebohn and other have tried to condense the 40+ years of research, into a model that looks at the characteristics of the Leaders, the characteristics of the Followers and the Characteristics of the Relationship.
+In a 2011 article, Dulebohn and others have tried to condense the 40+ years of research, into a model that looks at the characteristics of the Leaders, the characteristics of the Followers and the Characteristics of the Relationship.
 Each of these factors influences the other, and originates a level of LMX (which some of the authors have been consistently measuring through appropriate diagnostic tools).
 A number of contextual variables are taken into account.
-All together these determine the Consequences of the relationship, that can be measured by observing the different impacts of Leader-Member relationship.
+All together these determine the Consequences of the relationship, which can be measured by observing the different impacts of Leader-Member relationship.

-As mentioned, the focus is on the relationship, and the LMX theory, projects three stages in the relationship building across Leader and Member.
+As mentioned, the focus is on the relationship, and the LMX theory projects three stages in the relationship-building across Leader and Member.